-At just nine years old, Rebekah Wilder felt called to help orphans in China…
+At just nine years old, Rebekah Kepha felt called to help orphans in China…

-In 2010, during her internship, Rebekah met Sara Zhou, a local Chinese believer with a heart for orphan care and a city called Chengdu.
-It was clear from the moment they met that God had connected them for a very specific purpose.
-Sara had a wealth of expertise in orphan care, adoption advocacy, and working with Chinese government orphanages.
-With a mutual longstanding desire to serve orphans with special needs, Rebekah and Sara worked together for four years and developed the very first vision for Hope Station.
-Together they spent months traveling around to different foster homes in China to gather information and research different models for foster care, and Rebekah gleaned from Sara’s expertise in the field every day.
+In 2010, during her internship, Rebekah met Sara Zhou, a local Chinese with a heart for orphan care and a city called Chengdu.
+It was clear from the very first moment that they were meant to meet for a very specific purpose.
+With a mutual desire to serve orphans with special needs, Rebekah and Sara worked together for four years and developed the very first vision for Hope Station.

-Upon returning to the U.S., Rebekah continued to move towards realizing the vision for Hope Station on her own, and promptly began fundraising.
-After graduating in 2011, she put together a team of experts in nonprofit development, fundraising, and intercultural business to dialogue about the needs of Hope Station, and how to set the organization up to make the biggest impact and stay successful in the mission long term.
+Upon returning to the U.S., Rebekah put together a team of experts in nonprofit development, fundraising, and intercultural business.
 This team was influential in finding and approving partnership with Hope Station’s Chinese nonprofit counterpart: The Chinese Relief and Development Foundation.
-After this team’s season concluded, Rebekah assembled an official Board of Directors, whose first meeting convened in January of 2013.
+After this team’s season concluded, Rebekah assembled a Board of Directors, whose first meeting convened in January of 2013.
 In July of 2013 Hope Station was approved by the IRS as a registered 501(c)3 nonprofit.